Investors Know: Canada Is No Easy Takeover

 U.S. failed to annex Canada.

-The Tariff War Satire follows the lesson.
+A Tariff War Satire graphic presentation on how the U.S. failed to annex Canada, follows the lesson.

 There are no serious signs that annexation is likely today, and history explains why.
-The current trade conflict, clumsy as it is, will almost certainly not end in a political union.
-Here’s why previous attempts failed:
+The current trade conflict, however clumsy it may be, will almost certainly not result in a political union.
+Here’s why in previous attempts the U.S. failed to annex Canada:

 1. The Revolutionary War (1775–1783): Quebec Campaign